WHAT TO SEE AT BOSEONG GREEN TEA FIELDS? WHEN IS THE BEST TIME TO VISIT BOSEONG GREEN TEA FIELDS? IS BOSEONG GREEN TEA FIELDS WORTH A VISIT?

 The tea grown on Boseong plantations is considered to be the best in South Korea.

 Ujeon, made from the thinnest and most tender branches, on tea leaves collected before mid-April (before the first rains).
-Sejak, made from leaves harvested in late spring (usually May).
-Joongjak, made from leaves picked in early summer.
-Daejak, made from leaves picked during the summer.
+Sejak, is made from leaves harvested in late spring (usually May).
+Joongjak, is made from leaves picked in early summer.
+Daejak, is made from leaves picked during the summer.

-Boseong Green Tea Fields was definitely one of our best visit in South Korea.
+Boseong Green Tea Fields was definitely one of our best visits during our stay in South Korea.

-We were pleasantly surprised by the beauty of the site, the tranquility of the country side.
-We could also combined our trip to Boseong with the sea side town of Yulpo.
+We were pleasantly surprised by the beauty of the site, and the tranquility of the countryside.
+We could also combine our trip to Boseong with the seaside town of Yulpo.
 Visiting Boseong should, be part of your itinerary for a first trip to South Korea.